SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 # ROS Tutorial on Robot Simulation in Gazebo
 ROS tutorial by Purdue SMART lab: Husky mobile robot navigation and creating custom robots with sensor plugins in Gazebo simulation.

-The tutorial instructions is also available in th wiki page of this repository: <https://github.com/SMARTlab-Purdue/ros-tutorial-robot-control-vision/wiki>
+The tutorial instructions are also available on the wiki page of this repository: <https://github.com/SMARTlab-Purdue/ros-tutorial-robot-control-vision/wiki>

 # 1. Objectives
 [Gazebo](http://gazebosim.org/) is a powerful robotic simulator that allows us to customize robot models to fit your research.
 Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces.